← eitp.io

 Emotion

-A categorical label from the 22-value taxonomy (Section 6) describing the inferred emotional state of the user.
+A categorical label from the 28-value emotion axis (Section 6) describing how the user feels.

 Intervention